gemesa/nexus-net/nas.md

       - keep the latest snapshot for 8 weeks
       - keep the latest snapshot for 3 months
       - number of latest snapshots to keep: 5
+    - exception: CCTV folder: keep all snapshots for 14 days
 - generate and add ssh keys
   - https://samuelsson.dev/log-in-with-ssh-key-authorization-on-a-synology-nas/
   - https://www.youtube.com/watch?v=XN9SuzV08Ew